 Make the Dough

-- Incise crosswise with a knife, then wrap it in plastic and place in the fridge for about 2 hours.
+Step 2: Form the dough into a ball and incise crosswise with a knife, then wrap it in plastic and place in the fridge for about 2 hours.

 Stir in the butter block

-- Place the butter block in the center (see picture), the dough should be a little larger than the size of the butter.
+Step 3: Roll out the dough into a square with a rolling pin on a lightly floured surface and place the butter block in the center (see picture), the dough should be a little larger than the size of the butter.

-- Fold the corners over the butter to cover it completely.
+Step 4: Fold the corners over the butter to cover it completely.

-- Fold in 3, fold the top edge first and then cover with the bottom edge (see picture).
+Roll out the dough into a long rectangle at least 30-40 cm long and fold in 3, fold the top edge first and then cover with the bottom edge (see picture).

 - Fruit Tarts: Create delectable fruit tarts with a layer of pastry cream or sweetened cream cheese and top with fresh fruits like berries, kiwi, and peaches.